 A few steps you can do to prevent your cats’ dehydration, including:

-- Use a pet water fountain to entice them to drink
+Use a pet water fountain to entice them to drink more

 If your cat seems hesitant to drink or appears to be hydrated, visit your vet as soon as possible.
-Dehydration in cats can cause severe health issues, and we have to take it seriously.
+As dehydration in cats hit high possibilities of triggering severe health issues, which worthy our attention and actions to be taken.